BigSoftVideo/DOTEbase/canvas.md

 At present, only one Canvas can be opened for each DOTEspace.
 Each Canvas is stored and will be reopened when selected the next time you restart _DOTEbase_.
+A Canvas can be [exported and imported](export.md) with its DOTEspace.

 The Canvas space is infinite in all directions.
-One can add clusters of Clips in multiple locations on the Canvas, though with 100s of clips it may become cluttered.
+One can add clusters of [Clips](clips.md) in multiple locations on the Canvas, though with 100s of clips it may become cluttered.

 Note that unlike for the main DOTEbase tools, actions on the Canvas (moving clips, connecting lines etc) can be undone and redone (see the buttons on the bottom left of the Canvas panel).